 - Black Balsam summit (Milepost 420.2)

-Want to support this ~3,000 mile journey?
-Cultivating pollinator-friendly plants such as milkweed, black-eyed susans, coneflowers, and beyond, can help supply the resources + nutrition needed by butterflies to make the long haul.
+Want to support the monarch’s migration?
+Cultivating pollinator-friendly plants such as milkweed, black-eyed susans, *and* coneflowers can help supply the resources + nutrition needed by butterflies to make the long haul.

 Pro tip: You can also check out our guide to building a pollinator-friendly garden for more specific guidance.